String-Gaurav/K6-PerformanceTests/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License

-This project is open source and available under the MIT License.

-## Support

-For questions or issues:
-- Create an issue in the GitHub repository
-- Check the k6 community forum
-- Review the k6 documentation

 ---

 Happy testing!
 This framework should give you a solid foundation for performance testing your applications.
 Start with the smoke tests and gradually work your way up to more comprehensive testing scenarios.